Quantum-Manager/start/README.md

 ## Translations
 Russian and English localizations are included to the package as core parts.

-The component has translations into the following languages:
+The component has 16+ translations into the following languages:
 - Bulgarian (Bulgaria)
 - Czech (Czech Republic)
+- Dutch (Netherlands)
 - English (United Kingdom)
 - French (France)
 - German (Germany)